intuit/baklava/README.md

 installed to the Docker image, it allows the user to configure the image for the purposes of model training and prediction.

-The name was chosen because [baklava](https://en.wikipedia.org/wiki/Baklava) consists of small pieces and layers, like we put technologies together in form of many layers to create Docker images.
+The name was chosen because [mlbaklava](https://en.wikipedia.org/wiki/mlbaklava) consists of small pieces and layers, like we put technologies together in form of many layers to create Docker images.

 ## Installation

 Install [docker](https://www.docker.com/) and then install the package:

 ```
-pip install baklava
+pip install mlbaklava
 ```

 ## Features

-Installing the `baklava` package automatically registers extensions to `setuptools`.
+Installing the `mlbaklava` package automatically registers extensions to `setuptools`.
 New features are added to build python distributions into docker images.